GluuFederation/docs-oxd-prod/docs/sources/configuration/couchbase/index.md

 ### Fields details of configuration files

+[Refer this](https://www.gluu.org/docs/gluu-server/reference/persistence) tutorials for more information on gluu persistance.
+You can also search [Gluu Server docs](https://www.gluu.org/docs/gluu-server) to learn more.

 **gluu.properties fields**

 oxd read `persistence.type` field from this file to find whether the storage is `ldap` or `couchbase`.
 The path of this file is set to `type` field in `oxd-server.yml`.